Metroblogging: Kashmir earthquake

 The members of Metroblogging Karachi and Metroblogging Lahore contributed to the relief efforts by extensively networking with NGOs and other working groups following the 2005 Kashmir earthquake.

 Dawson College Shooting

-The Dawson College Shooting affected the entire city and many people wrote about it.
-But one of their writers, who happens to work for Dawson College, wrote about his experience of what happened on September 13, 2006.
+The Dawson College Shooting, in Montreal, affected the entire city and many people wrote about it.
+One writer, who worked for Dawson College, wrote about his experience of what happened on September 13, 2006.